brandonjensengit/CoffeeJournal/DARK_MODE.md

 ## 🌙 Warm Dark Mode - Complete!

-Your Coffee Journal app now has a beautiful, cozy dark mode that maintains the warm coffee shop aesthetic with deep espresso browns instead of harsh black backgrounds.
+Your CoffeeMio app now has a beautiful, cozy dark mode that maintains the warm coffee shop aesthetic with deep espresso browns instead of harsh black backgrounds.

 ---